Plantar Fasciitis Treatment Oakville

 One of the main reasons that patients require foot physio is due to plantar fasciitis.
-Our Oakville physiotherapists say this condition is the most common cause of foot/heel pain.
+Our Oakville physiotherapists say this condition is the most common cause of foot/heel pain at our clinic.
 The plantar fascia is a strong band of connective tissue on the underside of your foot connecting your heel bone to your toes.
 The plantar fascia supports the arch of your foot, and helps absorb energy during walking.
+The sooner the patients gets in for treatment the easier the plantar fasciitis will be to treat!

-Repetitive stress to the plantar fascia results in micro-tearing and inflammation of the tissue which will likely require foot physio.
+Our Oakville physiotherapist says repetitive stress to the plantar fascia results in micro-tearing and inflammation of the tissue which will likely require foot and calve treatment.
 This type of stress can be caused by a number of factors including excessive pronation (your arch collapsing too much when you walk), having high arches or flat feet, workplace factors (if you stand, walk, or run for long periods especially on hard surfaces) footwear factors (if your shoes do not fit properly or are worn out) or lifestyle changes (if there is a sudden increase in your activity, or if you have tight calf muscles).
+In 99% of all Plantar Fasciitis cases the first step in the morning heel pain is coming from tight calves and Achilles tendon.

 Patients with plantar fasciitis complain of pain around the heel and arch, especially with their first steps in the morning.
 Pain may not be as intense after these first steps, but then will get worse again as the day goes on.
 It may hurt more with stairs, or after standing for long periods.